hpe-dev-incubator/hpe-dev-portal/content/blog/using-apache-spark-dataframes-for-processing-of-tabular-data.md

 ![](/img/blog_sparkdataframes_table1.png)

-Using Spark DataFrames we will explore the data with questions like:
+Using Spark DataFrames, we will explore the data with questions like:

 * How many auctions were held?
 * How many bids were made per item?